kaynaat007/project_desynova/desynova/README.md

 let url = 'http://0.0.0.0:8000' or whatever your server address is.
 Replace {{url}} in following paragraphs with whatever address your django server is running.

+NOTE:  in first and second apps, please use browser 'back' button to go back to previous page if you are redirected to a new page after submitting form.
+I have not used any fancy js here to keep things simple.

 # First app 'shortly' instructions

 1.  visit  {{url}}/shortly/url-shortener/  .
 This will open a basic html form in which you will be prompted for a url